Honour: War of 1812

-The British showed a respect for American honour.
+The British showed respect for American honour.
 "Some of the strongest praise for America and swiftest recognition of what the young republic had achieved for American honor, prestige, and power came from within British naval circles."
 Britain refrained from interfering with American maritime interests and ceased with the impressment of American citizens following the war.

 Predisposition in the United States of America

 A 2016 study suggests that honour culture increases the risk of war.
 The study found that international conflicts under U.S. presidents who were raised in the South of the country "are shown to be twice as likely to involve uses of force, last on average twice as long, and are three times more likely to end in victory for the United States than disputes under non-Southern presidents.
 Other characteristics of Southern presidencies do not seem able to account for this pattern of results."